OzymandiasThe2/notion-blog/README.md

 The [MIT License](LICENSE).

 ## Ackknowldgements
-This project was adapted and froked from https://github.com/morethanmin/morethan-log
+This project was adapted and forked  from https://github.com/morethanmin/morethan-log